 Magic of the Animal Kingdom — This NatGeo documentary series is a year one release that will focus on the conservationist work at Walt Disney World, including Animal Kingdom and Epcot’s Living Seas.

 One Day at Disney – Disney’s “mystery project” is a celebration of Cast Members who bring the magic to life, and will deliver 52 short episodes each profiling one person and their fascinating job.
 Honoring Cast Members is an interesting premise…but we really wonder how this relates to recent controversies about Cast wages and living conditions.
-One Day at Disney debuts on December 3, 2019.

 (Re)Connect – A year-one docu-series that takes technology and work away from torn families to, well, reconnect.